gnosis/ido-ux/src/docs/files/devguide07.md

 Auctioneers: After the auction time has ended, submit the transaction to settle the auction.
 Find an [example of the command here](https://ido-ux.dev.gnosisdev.com/#/docs/participate-as-auctioneer#topAnchor).

-#### How is the final price calculated?

-1. Bids are gathered by the smart contract and sorted from highest to lowest price

-2. The smart contract works back from the highest bid, adding each bid's amount of tokens to buy, until the original amount to sell is reached

-3. The bid that adds up the amount of tokens to sell is selected as the final closing for all participants.

-4. Participants that selected a maximum price at the final closing price or higher receive tokens, the ones that had selected a maximum price below the closing price are left out

 #### Can I know what the closing price will be?

-This cannot be known before the auction closes, as it needs to take into account all bids once the auction closes.
-For more information on calculating the closing price, check "how is the final price calculated"
+This cannot be known before the auction closes, as it needs to take into account all bids.
+For more information on calculating the closing price, check "How is the final price calculated".

-"Current Price" on the interface gives you an estimate of what the closing price might be, as it shows the current closing price of the auction if no more bids are submitted or canceled
+"Current Price" on the interface gives you an estimate of what the closing price might be, as it shows the current closing price of the auction if no more bids are submitted or cancelled.

 #### How can I make sure my bid is included?

 You cannot guarantee that your bid will be included in the auction.
+Though you can bid with a very high price, which is very likely higher than the closing price.
+Then your bid will be - very likely - above the final clearing price and hence you will get the tokens at the clearing price.
+This is called non-competitive price bidding.

-To increase your chances of being included, bidders can try to wait for the end of the auction, and bid above "Current Price" shown in the interface.
+Alternatively, bidders can try to wait shortly before the end of the auction when its easier to estimate the final clearing price.
+Then they can bid higher than their estimated clearing price.

-Alternatively, you can bid with a very high price (near infinite), which would signal that you are willing to participate at any price, and would have a higher chance of being included on the auction.

 #### What does Current Price mean?

-"Current Price" shows the current closing price of the auction if no more bids are submitted or canceled
+"Current Price" shows the current closing price of the auction if no more bids are submitted or cancelled.

 #### I placed a bid, where is my balance?

 When you place a bid, your balance of the bid token will be subtracted from the wallet so it is committed to the auction.

-You can always cancel your bid (before the optional cancelation period set up by the auctioneer) and have your balance back in your wallet.
+You can always cancel your bid (before the optional cancellation period set up by the auctioneer) and have your balance back in your wallet.

 #### How many transactions does a bidder need to submit?